Bandyer/Bandyer-Android-SDK/README.md

 - Call Recording

 ## News
-- 2019-11-15: Bandyer-Android-SDK 1.4.3 has been released.
-Improved support for Android 10.
-Improved UI/UX experience for DPAD navigation.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.3)
+- 2020-01-14: Bandyer-Android-SDK 1.4.7 has been released.
+Improved UI/UX.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.7)
-- 2019-10-31: Bandyer-Android-SDK 1.4.2 has been released.
-Added expandable local preview and DPAD navigation quick actions.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.0)
+- 2019-12-04: Bandyer-Android-SDK 1.4.6 has been released.
+Added fullscreen mode.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.6)

 ## Documentation